Oregon extends March run with 72-54 win over Wisconsin

 The game was tied early in the second half when the Ducks used their athleticism to take over.
 Wooten scored on back-to-back dunks and White followed with a 3-pointer as the shot clock expired to make it 42-35.

 The Badgers tried to cut into that deficit but King made a 3-pointer and two free throws to build the lead to 10 points with less than five minutes to play.
-Wooten then put the exclamation point on the victory with two blocks on one trip before Pritchard’s layup made it 59-47.
+Wooten then put the exclamation point on the victory with two blocks on one trip before Pritchard’s layup made it 59-47 and the rout was on.

+Wisconsin coach Greg Gard lamented a poor seven-minute stretch for the Badgers but was proud of his squad for making the tournament a year after the Badgers missed the field.

+“It doesn’t tarnish.
+It stings for a while, but it doesn’t tarnish what this group accomplished to get to this point,” Gard said.

 BIG PICTURE